Yaronye/Dungeon-LuaTest/README.md

 ## Description
 Dungeon generation in ASCII style that prints to the console/terminal.
 Rooms are randomly generated and placed and a random amount of openings, "doors" are created for each room.
 Hallways are drawn in the same direction the door is facing until it meets another hallway or room and is joined with it, or if it reaches the border of the matrix it will become a dead end.

 The player is drawn as a **@** symbol and is moved using **aswd** keys and the program is ended by inputting the **z** key.
 The move function for the player is simple and collision detection has not been implemented, so be wary of where you walk.
-Here are some examples of the output:
+Output examples:

 <img src="https://github.com/Liwow/LuaTest/blob/master/images/dungeon_example1.png" height="450">
 <img src="https://github.com/Liwow/LuaTest/blob/master/images/dungeon_example2.png" height="450">